 TIP: Consider, Robert Nozick and Noam Chomsky are libertarian thinkers, and worldwide Thatcher and Reagan are considered neoliberal/neocons.
 We have to be careful about trying to paint an overarching ideology in a narrow frame.
 Libertarianism is a flexible ideology.

 TIP: In other countries the names change, but the affiliations described on this page don’t.
-In the yesterday of the U.K., a Tory was a conservative.
-A Whig was a classical/social liberal.
-The French had a more classic form of liberalism which often butted heads with Britain and America as part of ongoing tension since the Middle Ages, see the Hundred Years Wars.
+In the yesterday of the U.K., a Tory was a conservative and a Whig was a classical/social liberal (today the main divide is between Tories and Labour).
+In that same period the French had a more classic form of liberalism which often butted heads with Britain and America as part of ongoing tension since the Middle Ages, see the Hundred Years’ Wars.
 Today similar splits occur on the left, right, center-left, and center-right.
-The New Democrats in Canada are social-liberals, while the slightly more classic liberals (The Liberal Party of Canada) led by the current President Justin Trudeau, son of former Prime Minister Pierre Trudeau.
-Both countries also have progressives and communists, and both parties have gone through “party systems” (like we did in America when “the parties changed“.
-The names change, but we are always talking about the same philosophies and issues.
-Thus we will always see clear patterns to single where we should stand based on our own belief systems.
+The New Democrats in Canada are social-liberals, while the slightly more classic liberals (The Liberal Party of Canada) led by the current President Justin Trudeau, son of former Prime Minister Pierre Trudeau, are less “socially liberal” and more “neoliberal.”
+All the mentioned countries also have progressives, socialists, and communists, with the socialists often coming to power in France.
+Likewise, many western countries today have right-wing populists.
+Meanwhile, generally speaking, the parties of all countries have gone through “party systems” (like we did in America when “the parties switched“).
+The names of parties change over time, but we are always talking about the same philosophies, issues, and political attributes.

 - List of political parties in Canada